binaryphile/docker-pgsql/README.md

 There are three scripts you need to know about:

-- `initialize-database.sh` - initializes the database when you've got an image already but not a working database
+- `initialize.sh` - initializes the database when you've got an image already but not a working database
 - `postgres.sh` - runs PostgreSQL as a daemon container on host port 5432
 - `interactive.sh` - runs an interactive session in the container, ready